Who Is Pete Buttigieg?

 In an effort to depoliticize the U.S. Supreme Court, Buttigieg considered the alternative of adding five more justices to the current Court structure.
-Vetted by the lower courts, these additional justices would only be able to serve after being unanimously voted by the original ten U.S. Supreme Court justices.
+Vetted by the lower courts, these additional justices would only be able to serve after being unanimously voted by the original nine U.S. Supreme Court justices.
 Buttigieg also considered term limits for justices, saying he would form a bipartisan commission to explore the best and most viable options if elected president.

 Although Buttigieg's campaign was seemingly on strong ground when he won the controversial Iowa caucuses in early February 2020, the candidate was unable to sustain the momentum through subsequent primaries.
 On March 1, after finishing well behind Biden and Sanders in South Carolina, Buttigieg announced that he was dropping out of the presidential race.

 "Our goal has always been to unify Americans to defeat Donald Trump and to win the era for our values," he told supporters.
 "So we must recognize that at this point in the race the best way to keep faith with those goals and ideals is to step aside and to help bring our party and our country together."